steve-crouch/FM001-test/_episodes/00-hpc-intro.md

   research community for using these systems in significantly less that it would be otherwise.
 * **Convenience.** Maybe your calculations just take a long time to run or are otherwise inconvenient to run on your personal computer.
-There's no need to tie up your own computer for hours when you can use someone else's instead.
+There’s no need to tie up your own computer for hours when you can use a purpose-built facility instead.

 This is how a large-scale compute system like a cluster can help solve problems like those listed at the start of the lesson.